xrdocs-staging/automation/_tutorials/getting-started-crosswork-planning-collector.md

 ![Setting up Agent]({{site.baseurl}}/images/cp-getting-started-collection-agent.png)

 After the agent has been set up, we may select the ellipsis icon to start the agent and verify the connectivity to the SR-PCE.

-Note that the LSP status will indicate Valid data if LSPs have been discovered; otherwise, it may indicate invalid data.
+Note: The abscence of LSPs may cause *LSP status - Data collection* to indicate *Invalid data*.

 ![Setting up Agent]({{site.baseurl}}/images/cp-getting-started-collection-agent-status.png)